This article was last updated December 2018

 Jinkies.
 This error had sneaked up on us.
-Most importantly, Raygun could tell me that 263 users had in encountered this error recently!
-Understanding user impact is super important, much more important than the actual error count.
+Most importantly, Raygun could tell me that 263 users had encountered this error recently!
+Understanding user impact is super important, much more important, than the actual error count.

 Now, for this error, it’s fairly obvious what’s happening.
 As our popularity has grown, we had started to overwhelm our poor little Redis instance that was storing our A/B test tracking data.
 In doing so, it was starting to timeout some requests.
 Easy fix to just increase the resources for that Redis instance and add some defensive code to our A/B test code.
 Now, it won’t blow up the world if it cannot connect.

 You, dear reader, are likely a software engineer like myself.
 My initial thinking is well, it’s nice to see the data so I can go and fix it.
 Great that I don’t need to look for a log file.
 However, consider for a minute that people visit our site from a range of sources.
 This includes links from other sites, directly typing in the URL, Adwords, etc.